-Approved by the School’s faculty, February, 2011.
+Approved by the faculty of the Richard T. Robertson School of Media and Culture, September 9, 2016.
 This statement applies to both our undergraduate and graduate programs.

 Virginia Commonwealth University was created in 1968 through the merger of two existing public institutions, the Richmond Professional Institute (RPI) and the Medical College of Virginia (MCV).
 Read histories of RPI and MCV from VCU Libraries.